mdda/mdda.github.io/_posts/AI/2015-08-16-sg-futurists-presentation.md

 ---
 How far can Deep Learning take us?

-*   lots of fruit now found to be 'low hanging'
+*   Lots of fruit now found to be 'low hanging'
-    -   personal experience : Grammar as a Language => DeepNER
+    -   Personal experience : Grammar as a Language => DeepNER

 *   Trap : Building ever taller ladders when goal is to reach the Moon